aimerou/awesome-ai-papers/README.md

 ## Historical Papers
 * 1958: [The perceptron: A probabilistic model for information storage and organization in the brain (Perceptron)](https://psycnet.apa.org/record/1959-09865-001)
+> Write a short description of the paper here.
 * 1975: [Cognitron: A self-organizing multilayered neural network (MLP)](https://link.springer.com/article/10.1007/BF00342633)
+> Write a short description of the paper here.
 * 1984: [Classification and Regression Trees (CART)](https://www.taylorfrancis.com/books/mono/10.1201/9781315139470/classification-regression-trees-leo-breiman)
 * 1986: [Learning representations by back-propagating errors (Backpropagation)](https://www.nature.com/articles/323533a0)
 * 1989: [A Tutorial on Hidden Markov Models and Selected Applications in Speech Recognition (HMM)](https://ieeexplore.ieee.org/abstract/document/18626)